fAtsteD/myblog/README.md

 # Blog

 The site for blog created using framework Yii2 for myself.
+The app uses MySQL databases through ActiveRecord classes.

 The app uses frameworks:
 * Yii2